Zoospore

 Heterokont zoospore of Saprolegnia with tinsel and whiplash flagella.

 A zoospore is a motile asexual spore that uses a flagellum for locomotion in aqueous or moist environments.
 Also called a swarm spore, these spores are created by some protists, bacteria, and fungi to propagate themselves.
 Certain zoospores are infectious and transmittable, such as Batrachochytrium dendrobatidis, a fungal zoospore that causes high rates of mortality in amphibians.

 Diversity

 General morphology

 Zoospores are composed of a microtubular cytoskeleton base which extends from the base of the flagellum.
 The complexity and structure of this cytoskeleton is variable and is largely dependent on volume and size.
-One common feature of zoospores is their asymmetrical shape; a result of the ventral grove housing the flagella base.
+One common feature of zoospores is their asymmetrical shape; a result of the ventral groove housing the flagella base.
 Certain zoospores progress through different phases, the first phase commonly referred to as 'the initial'.
-Others form cysts that vary tremendously in volume (14-4905 cubic micrometers) and shape, each with distinctive hair structures.
+Others form cysts that vary tremendously in volume (14–4905 cubic micrometers) and shape, each with distinctive hair structures.

 Flagella types

-Zoospores may possess one or more distinct types of flagella - tinsel or "decorated", and whiplash, in various combinations.
+Zoospores may possess one or more distinct types of flagella – tinsel or "decorated", and whiplash, in various combinations.